rbillenstein/comp_skyline_models/README.md

 ## Simulation Study

-For our simulation study, we used the resulting median population size trajectories from the analysis with the *BSP* model and the *GMRF* model on isochronous sequence data to simulate 10 datasets of sequences.
-We then performed analyses of the 10 simulated datasets with both the *BSP* and the *GMRF* model.
+For our simulation study, we used the resulting median population size trajectories from the analysis with the *BSP* model and the *Constant* model on isochronous sequence data to simulate 10 datasets of sequences.
+We then performed analyses of the 10 simulated datasets with both the *BSP* and the *Skyfish* model.

 First, for extracting the population size trajectories from the two analyses, run the `evaluation` script in the scripts directory from the top directory.
 In the evaluation folder, we also provide the extracted trajectories used for the manuscript.

-Next, run the simulations by running the `simulate_fromBSP.Rev` and the `simulate_fromGMRF.Rev` script that are in the scripts/simulations/ directory from the top directory.
+Next, run the simulations by running the `simulate_fromBSP.Rev` and the `simulate_fromConstant.Rev` script that are in the scripts/simulations/ directory from the top directory.

 Last, run the script `mcmc_template_simstudy` that is also in the scripts/simulations/ directory from the top directory.
 It takes the following arguments:

-- `DATAMODEL`: the model which was used for the simulation - `BSP` or `GMRF`
+- `DATAMODEL`: the model which was used for the simulation - `BSP` or `Constant`

 - `INDEX`: the index of the simulation, ranging from 1 to 10

-- `MODEL`: the model that should be used for the analysis of the simulated data - we chose `BSP` or `GMRF`
+- `MODEL`: the model that should be used for the analysis of the simulated data - we chose `BSP` or `Skyfish`

 - `PIECES`: the per-interval demographic function - `constant`or `linear`, we chose `constant`

-- `NUM_INTS`: the number of intervals - for our analyses `NG` in the case of the *BSP* model,  `50` in the case of the *GMRF* model
+- `NUM_INTS`: the number of intervals - for our analyses `NG` for both models

 - `N_TIPS `= the number of tips to be simulated, we chose `36` as in the original isochronous dataset